thunder-so/brochure/docs/docs/index.md

 Amazon have adressed this problem themselves with products such as [Amplify](https://docs.amplify.aws/), [CodeCatalyst](https://codecatalyst.aws/) and [Serverless Application Model (SAM)](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html).
 These products are abstractions of CDK and CloudFormation but with much improved DX.
 However, they feel far short of the integrated DX provided by black-box PaaS products such as [Vercel](https://vercel.com/), [Netlify](http://netlify.com/), [Render](https://render.com/), etc.

 Thunder is differenciated from the black-box PaaS who are in the business of upselling compute.
-It is also distinct because it does not store or handle the user's code, nor is the user required to learn/integrate a new SDK apart from the ones provided by AWS.
+It is also distinct because it neither stores or handles the user's code, nor is the user required to learn/integrate a new SDK apart from the ones provided by AWS.

 Thunder aims to provide the developer experience of a modern PaaS for your own AWS account.